Children of Russia: Second World War

 The rest of the Niños were no luckier.
 The transfers across the Soviet Union took them to remote places such as Samarkand or Kokand (present-day Uzbekistan), Tbilisi (present-day Georgia), or Krasnoarmeysk (in present-day Saratov Oblast, Russia).
-In August 1942 the Nazi army captured sixteen (or fourteen, according to some sources) Spanish children in Krasnoarmeysk.
-They were handed over to the Falange for repatriation to Francoist Spain in December, where they were used for propaganda purposes.

 The most shocking testimonies come from this period: hunger, disease, crime, rape and prostitution.
 Various sources refer to the existence of Niños gangs dedicated to stealing.
 The Republican military commander Valentín González El Campesino refers to the existence of a gang of Spanish children in Kokand, who refused to mix with Russian children, and who used the flag of the Spanish Republic as an emblem.
 González said that when one of those children was captured and executed, it was not in his role as a bandit, but as a supposed "Falangist".

-The children's settlements where the Niños had been transferred to began to suffer the rigours of war.
+The children's settlements where the Niños had been transferred began to suffer the rigours of war.
 Although the Niños were still, at least nominally, under the protection of the Communist Party of Spain (PCE), the Red Cross and other Soviet institutions and unions, the then leader of the PCE Jesús Hernández, himself exiled in the Soviet Union, often had to pressure the authorities to provide the most basic items for the Niños's survival: food, medicine, heating.
 Those who did survive managed to do so by enduring harsh living conditions, living in peasant houses and working the fields to secure a livelihood.

 When Hernández left the Soviet Union in 1943 on his way to Mexico, nearly 40% of the Niños had died.
-In 1947, on the anniversary of their arrival in Russia, an event was organised where fewer than 2000 of the children were present.
+In 1947, on the tenth anniversary of their arrival in Russia, an event was organised where fewer than 2000 of the children were present.
 There was significant criticism of the PCE, for not returning the children to Spain.
 Hernández claimed that Dolores Ibárruri stated that: "No podemos devolverlos a sus padres convertidos en golfos y prostitutas, ni permitir que salgan de aquí como furibundos antisoviéticos."
 (We cannot return them to their parents turned gullies and prostitutes, nor allow them to leave here as angry anti-Soviets.)
 The memories the Niños had of the behavior of the PCE, and particularly that of Ibárruri, was often negative.